ME-TH/miniprojet/README.md

 - HTML
 - CSS
-- Javascript
+- Javascript and Jquery
 - Node.js and express framework for server-side
 - Bootstrap
+- Mongodb using mongoose

 # Features

+- Authentification
+- Upload Files To The Databse

+# Host

+- Heroku
-- No-SQL Database
+- Add-ons :
+  -mLab MongoDB